MirolimMajidov/EventMessaging/README.md

       "PaymentCreated": {
         "ExchangeName": "payments_exchange_name",
         "VirtualHost": "users/test",
-        "RoutingKey": "payments.created"
+        "RoutingKey": "payments.created",
+        "QueueArguments": {
+          "x-queue-type": "classic",
+          "max-length-bytes": 1048576
         }
       }
     }
+  }
 ```

 A section may have the following subsections: <br/>
 `DefaultSettings` - to set the default configuration/settings for connecting to the RabbintMQ and publishing and receiving messages.
-If you don't pass them, it will use default settings of RabbitMQ; <br/>
+If you don't pass them, it will use default settings of RabbitMQ;  The default settings has optional parameter named `QueueArguments` to pass the arguments to the queue. <br/>
 `Publishers` - set custom settings for the publishers if needed.
 If you don't pass them, it will use the default settings configured in the `DefaultSettings` section or RabbitMQ's default settings; <br/>
 `Subscribers` - set custom settings for the subscibers if needed.
 If you don't pass them, it will use the default settings configured in the `DefaultSettings` section or RabbitMQ's default settings.
+The subscriber event has optional parameter named `QueueArguments` to pass the arguments to the queue.

 ## Advanced configuration of publishers and subscribers while registring to the DI services.